gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 });
 ```

-All the shared dependencies that are configured by [default](#default-shared-dependencies) for a `@squide` federated application are set as `eager` shared dependencies.

-The key point to remember about `eager` dependencies is that only one application or remote module should configure a shared dependency as eager.
+The key point to remember about `eager` dependencies is that **only one application or remote module should configure a shared dependency as eager**.
 Otherwise, the dependency will be included in the bundler of every application or remote module that set the dependency as `eager`.

 ## React context limitations

-For a React context to be provided by the host application and consumed by the remodules, the library exporting the React context must be set as a `singleton`.
+For a React context to be provided by the host application and consumed by the remote modules, the library exporting the React context must be set as a `singleton`.

-To troubleshoot a React context issue or gor find more information, refer to the [troubleshooting](../troubleshooting.md#react-context-values-are-undefined) page.
+To troubleshoot a React context issue or find more information about the limitations, refer to the [troubleshooting](../troubleshooting.md#react-context-values-are-undefined) page.

-## `react` & `react-dom`
+## `react`

 `react` and `react-dom` dependencies must be configured as a `singleton`, otherwise either an error will be thrown at bootstrapping if the loaded `react` versions are incompatible, or features like `useState` will not work.